thinkC/spring-boot-projects/how_to_dockerize_angular_springboot_app.md

-# Hpow to Dockerize Angular and Spring Boot Application
+# How to Dockerize Angular and Spring Boot Application

-The following Prequisites are needed
+The following Prequisites are required and installed
 * Java JDK 16.0.1
 * Node 14.7.*
 * Angular CLI 1.7.4
 * Python v3.10.* (added to path)

-The following are installed

 Checking the installed versions: